 - We supply foundationless frames with our brood boxes, as we think it’s beneficial for the bees to build their honeycomb from scratch.
 Many beekeepers also use foundation in their frames as it requires less maintenance when the bees are first establishing themselves in the brood box.
 When using foundationless frames it’s a good idea to inspect the brood box whilst the colony is building the comb to prevent the bees building cross comb in the frame.
 This way if they have run off course, you can gently nudge the comb back in place.

-- Remember to keep all of the Brood Frames tightly together towards the centre of the box.
-If there is an extra space this should be distributed evenly on the outer edges of the brood box to further reduce the risks of cross comb.
-For best results it is recommended that you check to ensure that all 8 Brood Frames have been drawn out and contain substantial comb before adding the Hybrid Super.
-The combination of a full Brood Box and a significant amount of bees will help to encourage your bees to make fast progress on the Flow Frames.
+- Remember to keep all of the brood frames tightly together towards the centre of the box.
+If there is any extra space this should be distributed evenly on the outer edges of the brood box to further reduce the risks of cross comb.
+For best results, it is recommended that you check to ensure that all 8 brood frames have been drawn out and contain substantial comb before adding the Super.
+The combination of a full brood box and a significant amount of bees will help to encourage your bees to make fast progress on the Flow Frames.

-- Once you are ready to add your Flow Hybrid Super to the Brood box, you need to place the Queen Excluder between the two boxes to prevent the Queen from moving into the super and laying eggs in your super frames.
+- Once you are ready to add your Flow Super/ Hybrid Super to the brood box, you need to place the queen excluder between the two boxes to prevent the queen from moving into the super and laying eggs in your Flow Frames.

-- The extra traditional timber frames need to be added 2 on either side of the Flow Frames.
-These should be pushed up close to the Flow Frames with any gaps in the super to the outside edges- this will help the bees to build straight comb.
-The Flow Hive Hybrid 3 super comes with special brood frames slots to ensure that the spacing is even and optimal.
+- If you have a Hybrid Super, it needs to be set up with the 3 Flow Frames pushed together in the centre and secured in place with the supplied screws or dowel).
+The extra traditional timber frames in a Hybrid Super need to be added 2 on either side of the Flow Frames.
+These should be pushed up close to the Flow Frames with any gaps in the super to the outside edges—this will help the bees to build straight comb.
+The Flow Hive Hybrid Super 3 comes with special brood frames slots to ensure that the spacing is even and optimal.